Skip to content

 Launch a Glojure REPL:

-make -f <(curl -sL clojure.cc/repl.mk) glj
+$(make -f <(curl -sL clojure.cc/cmd.mk) glj)

 Pin a Babashka version:

-make -f <(curl -sL clojure.cc/repl.mk) bb BABASHKA-VERSION=1.12.218
+$(make -f <(curl -sL clojure.cc/cmd.mk) bb BABASHKA-VERSION=1.12.218) -e 'babashka.fs/glob'

-Or simplify with a shell alias:
+Or simplify with a shell function:

-repl clj
+ccc clj

-repl bb BABASHKA-VERSION=1.12.218
+ccc bb BABASHKA-VERSION=1.12.218

-repl shell
+ccc shell

 How it works